egmontmika/egmontmika.com/content/blog/taking-advantage-of-a-crisis.md

 +++

 You can hear an inspiring message.
 You can read a life-changing book.
 You can get overwhelmed by a new insight.

 Yet, see nothing change.

-Why can it be like that?

 For most of us, consuming such content just isn’t strong enough to break through the habits and mental strongholds that we have built up over time.